alexdmoss/right-sizer/README.md

 ## To Do

-- [ ] yaml loader warning
 - [ ] Can we scan for matching deployments to avoid the hardcoded version issue?
 - [ ] Tests
-- [ ] Extend to cover DaemonSets & StatefulSets?
+- [ ] Extend to cover DaemonSets & StatefulSets? *I do not have a need currently*